wulab/thaiqr-cli/README.md

 Running without Bun (Node.js users):

 1. Install dependencies with npm/yarn.
-2. Build the bundle with Bun (recommended) or run `ts-node`/`ts-node-esm` to execute TypeScript directly.
-Some features (scripts) expect Bun but the code itself uses ESM imports and should run under Node with minimal changes.
+2. Build the bundle with Bun (recommended): `bun run build`.
+The produced bundle is `dist/thaiqr-cli.js`.
+3. Run the built bundle with Node: `node dist/thaiqr-cli.js <command> ...`
+   - Alternatively, run the TypeScript sources with `ts-node`/`ts-node-esm` if you prefer to avoid building, but the project is set up for bundling with Bun.

 ## Development